Caideyipi/iotdb/iotdb-core/ainode/README.md

 ```shell
 mvn clean package -DskipUTs -pl iotdb-core/ainode -am -P with-ainode
 ```
-After the compilation is complete, you can find the packaged `apche-iotdb-ainode-xxx` file in the target folder under ainode.
+After the compilation is complete, you can find the packaged `iotdb-enterprise-ainode-xxx` file in the target folder under ainode.
 To start an AINode instance, run the `start-ainode.sh` script in the sbin folder.
 (Note: AINode can be successfully started and registered only if there is a running IoTDB cluster.)
 ```shell
 bash sbin/start-ainode.sh
 ```